netobserv/netobserv.github.io/content/posts/2025-01-28-cli_use_cases.md

 ## User Defined Network (Dev Preview)

-As tech preview, you can enrich flows to get User Defined Network (UDNs) information.
+As developer preview, you can enrich flows to get User Defined Network (UDNs) information.
 To do so, you can use the `--enable_udn_mapping` option.

 To configure your UDNs, [refer to the official documentation](https://docs.openshift.com/container-platform/4.17/networking/multiple_networks/primary_networks/about-user-defined-networks.html).